-Purchasers of Offer Shares will be required to pay for such Offer Shares on the Settlement Date, which is expected to be on [March 22, 2022].
+Purchasers of Offer Shares will be required to pay for such Offer Shares on the Settlement Date, which on June 23, 2022.
 There can be no guarantee that listing will occur on the anticipated Listing Date or at all.
 Furthermore, there is no guarantee that the shares will be registered with the SEC.
 Delays in registration with the SEC and admission and the commencement of trading in shares on the PSE have occurred in the past.
 If the SEC does not approve the registration of the shares and the PSE does not admit the Offer Shares onto the PSE, the market for the Offer Shares would be illiquid and shareholders may not be able to trade the Offer Shares.
 This may materially and adversely affect the value of the Offer Shares.